megurukiss/GitLet/README.md

 2. `Commit()`: constructor for initial commit
 3. `String getHash()`: returns the hash of the commit
 4. `Void setHash()`: sets the hash of the commit
+5. `Void setPath()`: sets the path of the commit
 5. `String getMessage()`: returns the commit message
 6. `Void save()`: saves the commit to the commit folder
 7. `Static Void createCommitFolder()`: creates the commit folder
 8. `Static Commit loadCommit(String hash)`: loads the commit from the commit folder
 9. `Void updateBlobsMap(HashMap<String, String> stage)`: updates the blobs map given the stage HashMap
 10. `Void deleteBlobsMap(HashMap<String, String> remv)`: deletes the blobs from the blobs map given the remove HashMap
+11. `Static Void searchSplit(String commit1,String commit2)`: searches the nearest split point of the two commits

 ### Branch Class